awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-walk.md

 # Parameter Store walkthroughs<a name="sysman-paramstore-walk"></a>

-The walkthrough in this section shows you how to create, store, and run parameters with Parameter Store in a test environment\.
+The walkthrough in this section shows you how to create, store, and run parameters with Parameter Store, a capability of AWS Systems Manager, in a test environment\.
 This walkthrough shows you how to use Parameter Store with other Systems Manager capabilities\.
 You can also use Parameter Store with other AWS services\.
 For more information, see [What is a parameter?](systems-manager-parameter-store.md#what-is-a-parameter)\.

 **Topics**
 + [Create a SecureString parameter and join an instance to a Domain \(PowerShell\)](#sysman-param-securestring-walkthrough)